csandman/yup-phone-lite/README.md

 Here are the yup params you can use in your string:

-- `testContext.path`: the string path of the current validation (in a basic validation it will be the string `"this"`, in an object validation, it will be the name of the object key)
+- `path`: the string path of the current validation (in a basic validation it will be the string `"this"`, in an object validation, it will be the name of the object key)
-- `testContext.originalValue`: the original value that is being tested
+- `originalValue`: the original value that is being tested

 **NOTE:** While the default error message includes the `countryCode` in it's template string, you can not pass it in the same way you include the `yup` interpolated values, you will have to include the code in the message itself.